geaz/simplyRetro-Z5/README.md

 ## Build
 This chapter should help you to build the Z5.
 If you are missing something, or think it could be phrased better, you are free to create a *Pull Request* on Github.
 This way, together we can create a guide which is easy to understand!
 I will always keep the description on Thingiverse in sync to the *Readme* on Github.

-Again, please be aware, that you should have basic soldering skills and you should be able to understand basic circuits.
+**Again, please be aware, that you should have basic soldering skills and you should be able to understand basic circuits.
+Make sure that you understand the steps in the build section, before you decide to rebuild the handheld.**

 I hope you got all you parts.
 Now it is time to assemble the Z5.